Student Code of Conduct

 Section 3: Initial Assessment of the Complaint

-When a complaint is received, the Associate Deans will:
+If the complaint is not frivolous, the Associate Deans will:

 The Honor Council will hear the allegation contained within the complaint, and the accused student’s position.
 Anonymity of the accuser, the accused, and any related witnesses cannot be guaranteed, but will be maintained whenever possible.
-Information from past cases will be reviewed and introduced to the Council when similar to the new accusation; this information may also serve as a potential resource in determining appropriate sanctions.
+Information from past complaints, regardless of outcome, will be reviewed by the Associate Deans and introduced to the Council when similar to the new accusation; this information may also serve as a potential resource in determining appropriate sanctions.

 Using the Standard of Evidence as a guide, the Honor Council will then vote to either: